mbudnek/google-home-hubitat-community/README.md

 19. Open the Google Home app on your phone or tablet
 20. Tap the "+" in the top-left corner
 21. Tap "Set up device"
-22. Tap "Have something already set up?"
+22. Tap "Works with Google"
 23. In the list, find the entry `[test] {your action name}`
 24. Enter your Hubitat account credentials and click "Sign In"
 25. Select your hub and tap "Select"
 26. Make sure at least one device is selected to expose to Google Home
-    - Note: If you do not select any devices linking process will fail.
+    - Note: If you do not select any devices or your selected devices have no traits defined, the linking process will fail.
 If that happens, go back to the Google Home Community app in Hubitat and select at least one device and then try again starting from step 18 above.
 27. Tap "Authorize"